 - "What's twenty quid to the bloody Midland Bank?"

-- Also known for its Environmental Sciences department, containing the Climatic Research Unit that was the centre of a scandal that involved leaked emails and false accusations of doctored data regarding global warming which they managed to pass off as false due to the emails being so boring nobody actually read them.
+- Also known for its Environmental Sciences department, containing the Climatic Research Unit that was the centre of a scandal that involved leaked emails and accusations of doctored data regarding global warming which they managed to pass off as false due to the emails being so boring nobody actually read them.
 Highly regarded except among those who did read the emails.

 - Essex.
 Home to one of the best Politics departments in the country, its most famous member being Anthony King, regular TV commentator on British elections.

 - Lancaster.
-Was built in the late 60s at the same time as York, giving much-needed investment to Lancaster and 'The Bay' area as its textile industry declined.
-Has increased its reputation by an unprecedented amount in the past 10-20 years, largely due to foreign investment in its world-renowned Management School.
-Is also one of the few unis to have a college system, although it is determinant of little beyond where you live on campus, what sports teams you can play for and what bar you drink at in Freshers Week.
-Strongest in physics, linguistics, and especially the aforementioned Management School.
+Was built in the late 60s at the same time as York, giving much-needed investment to Lancaster as its industries declined.
+Most famous for its Management School and strong business departments.
+Has a college system.
 Andy Serkis and James May went there.
 Has a friendly rivalry with York, which manifests in a yearly sports competition.